guderian120/task_manager_project_frontend/README.md

 # 🛠️ Full Beginner Guide: Vue + AWS Amplify Authentication with Cognito + S3 Frontend Hosting

 This guide documents every step we took to build a Vue.js frontend integrated with AWS Cognito for authentication, hosted on S3.
-It is tailored for beginners and includes all CLI commands, code snippets, and configuration details.
+It includes all CLI commands, code snippets, and configuration details.

 ---